 Users can acquire L-CAD through the Bull Bitcoin exchange either by withdrawing from their bitcoin account balance or purchasing them on the platform.
 Additional liquidity providers are expected to also work with L-CAD.

 Pouliot explains in his post that “the purpose of Liquid CAD is to facilitate the transfer fiat in the context of the purchase and sale of Bitcoin and providing innovative new services that help Bitcoin users hedge the value of Canadian dollars against Bitcoin in the context of their commercial transactions.”

 More to the point: Once you’re using L-CAD, you’re going to find your way to bitcoin and they don’t want you to go back.

-Flip is the Webmaster at Bitcoin Magazine.
+Flip is an Editor and the Webmaster at Bitcoin Magazine.
 You'll find Flip hidden in the back of the office with the lights off.